 In the small number of wards where there is more than one bed in a bedroom, patients will only share the room where they sleep with members of the same sex.
 Same sex toilets and bathrooms will be close to their bed area and clearly signed.
 This means that any mixed sex accommodation is virtually eliminated.

-Meals are served in the dining room and if you have any special dietary needs because of medications, health, religious or cultural beliefs, please inform any member of staff.
+Meals are served in the dining room and if you have any special dietary needs due to medication, health, religion or cultural beliefs then please inform a member of staff.
 There could be a risk to you if food brought into hospital is not stored or handled responsibly.
+Please discuss arrangements for bringing food onto the ward with our ward staff.

 Many hospitals are equipped with gyms, libraries, cooking facilities, gardens and public café facilities.
 Staff will try to support you in accessing these or other activities you would like to try.